okonomichiyaki/supercat/010-F02-founder.md

 : Place ships where bot would gain control.
 If bot is a Regent, always become an Outlaw.

 Events
-: If bot is a Regent, Event cards are always effective.
+: If bot is a Regent, then Event cards are critical.

 Summits
-: If bot is a Regent, when given the opportunity to hold a Summit, it will always hold the Summit.
-During the "Call to Order" phase the bot will leave the Empire.
+: If bot is a Regent, then always call the Summit.
+During the "Call to Order" phase, **Leave the Empire**.

 ## Act II